zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Will will allow all debug commands for non-admins.
 Turning this to false will only allow debug (cheat) commands if the user is an admin.
 - Default Value: True

+### AllowEditCommandsForNonAdmins
+- Description: This will allow non-admins the ability to use vehicle creative to edit their vehicle.
+Non-admins can still use vehicle sway and config commands to edit their ship.
+This config is provided to improve realism at the cost of convenience.
+- Default Value: True

 ## Config

 ### VehicleCreativeHeight